-- 3.3.4.1 The PMA part is not a "critical component" (see definition, paragraph 1.13.16) and the PMA design was approved via: - (a) Identicality without a licensing agreement per 14 CFR section 21.303; or - (b) Test reports and computations per 14 CFR section 21.303. - 3.3.4.2 The PMA part conforms to design data obtained under a licensing agreement from the TC or STC holder according to 14 CFR section 21.303 and the TC or STC has been validated by EASA. - 3.3.4.3 The PMA holder is the holder of an FAA-issued STC and an: - (a) Equivalent EASA-issued STC; - (b) EASA-issued STC for a critical component and the PMA design was approved via identicality without a licensing agreement per 14 CFR section 21.303; and - (c) EASA-issued STC for a critical component and the PMA design was approved via test reports and computations per 14 CFR section 21.303. - 3.3.5 Design Data for Repairs - 3.3.5.1 Acceptance of Design Data Used in Support of Repairs - (a) Design data used in support of repairs must be approved or accepted, as appropriate, by the exporting Authority/SoD.
+- 3.3.4.1 The PMA part is not a "critical component" (see definition, paragraph 1.13.16) and the PMA design was approved via: - (a) Identicality without a licensing agreement per 14 CFR section 21.303; or - (b) Test reports and computations per 14 CFR section 21.303. - 3.3.4.2 The PMA part conforms to design data obtained under a licensing agreement from the TC or STC holder according to 14 CFR section 21.303 and the TC or STC has been validated by EASA. - 3.3.4.3 The PMA [part is a "critical component" and the PMA design was approved via: - (a) An FAA-issued STC and EASA has validated the STC; or - (b) Identicality without a licensing agreement per 14 CFR section 21.303 and EASA has issued an equivalent STC; or - (c) Test reports and computations per 14 CFR section 21.303 and EASA has issued an equivalent STC.]

+3.3.5 Design Data for Repairs

+- 3.3.5.1 Acceptance of Design Data Used in Support of Repairs - (a) Design data used in support of repairs must be approved or accepted, as appropriate, by the exporting Authority/SoD.
 The following describes the process that shall be followed by FAA and EASA so that repair design data can be approved or accepted.
 Repair designs requiring the production of new parts that would constitute a design change, are not eligible for Acceptance under this TIP.
 However, it is permissible to fabricate parts that will be used in the repair of the individual aircraft, engine, propeller, or article. - (b) FAA shall approve design data in support of major repairs in accordance with FAA Order 8110.4 Type Certification; FAA Order 8110.37, Designated Engineering Representative Guidance Handbook; FAA Order 8100.15, Organization Designation Authorization Procedures; and FAA Order 8300.16, Major Repair and Alteration Data Approval".
-Minor repairs are made in accordance with "acceptable" data, in accordance with 14 CFR part 43. - (c) EASA shall approve design data in support of repairs in accordance with EASA Part 21 Subpart M-Repairs and EASA's procedure Airworthiness of Type Design.
+Minor repairs are made in accordance with "acceptable" data, in accordance with 14 CFR part 43.

+(c) EASA shall approve design data in support of repairs in accordance with EASA Part 21 Subpart M-Repairs and EASA's procedure Airworthiness of Type Design.
 A design approval shall be issued for all repair design data.